How to Change a Toilet Seat

 How to Prepare for Changing a Toilet Seat

-To ensure your toilet seat fits appropriately, it is vital that you measure your toilet as not all toilet seats are the same size.
-This allows you to find and purchase an appropriate toilet seat for the size of your particular toilet.
+So your toilet seat fits appropriately, it's important that you measure your toilet correctly as not all seats are the same size.
+This will ensure you purchase an appropriate model for the job.

 how to change a toilet seat 1

-How to Change a Toilet Yourself - Step by Step Guide
+How to Change a Toilet Seat Yourself — Step-by-Step Guide

 Step 1